MahmoudFakhry/STTFN-Model/README.md

 For testing, we put the StarFM model inside a class to substantiate instances and make the model’s parameters part of its class.

-# Using the .ipnyb
+# Using the .ipynb

-We encourage anyone looking to try out the .ipnyb file, though if you don't have access to University-level HPC Clusters, then the L4 GPU on the Google Colab should work just fine for this purpose.
+We encourage anyone looking to try out the .ipynb file, though if you don't have access to University-level HPC Clusters, then the L4 GPU on the Google Colab should work just fine for this purpose.

 Provide a named area of interest compatible with the Microsoft Planetary Computer connectors, and test your area of interest.